 - “Navigation queries” – where users are looking to go somewhere online i.e. seeking the fastest route to the Barclays Premier League official site.

-When building any website you should consider its efficacy in delivering answers for all three of the above queries.
+During any website design process you should consider its efficacy in delivering answers for all three of the above queries.
 Of course, every business is different and the specifics of the queries will change slightly, depending on the circumstances.

 Again speaking generally, there are certain techniques which can help a website designer to evoke activity in a user.
 It’s a proven fact that a user’s eyes are likely to be drawn to things like bolded keywords, bullet points, titles, headlines and author signatures.
 The intelligent use of such features, throughout a website and its content, can reap rewards, when it comes to engaging a human being and encouraging them to perform your desired action (You can read more about good content creation practice in last Friday’s blog).

 In closing, it’s important for businesses with an online presence not to underestimate the popularity of search.
 Not only is search an established internet institution but it’s also a growing trend.
 It is fair to say that search is now being used by almost every online human, worldwide.
 As more and more people gain internet access, search engine users are expanding by 20% of its own size every year.

 Theoretically, high-quality SEO can position your website in front of billions of pairs of eyeballs.